Russell-Waterhouse/blog/content/post/haskell-tutorial-part-2.md

 For this tutorial, we'll be using `ghcup`, an all-in one tool to install the following
-1. the `ghc compiler` (haskell's most popular compiler)
+1. The `ghc compiler` (haskell's most popular compiler)
-2. cabal (haskell's package manager, similar to npm in JavaScript)
+2. Cabal (haskell's package manager, similar to npm in JavaScript)
-3. stack (a layer around cabal that makes sure packages work together nicely)
+3. Stack (a layer around cabal that makes sure packages work together nicely)
-4. the haskell language server (`HLS`) (a language server, responsible for things like "go to definition" and intelligent auto-complete)
+4. The haskell language server (`HLS`) (a language server, responsible for things like "go to definition" and intelligent auto-complete)

 With that, let's get into it!